 Whether your child is playing sports casually or trying to make the game-winning shot, there are ways to improve mobility (range of motion around a joint) and stability (ability to maintain control of joint movement) with warm-up exercises.

-According to Adams, warming up before activity will:
+According to Rivera, warming up before activity will: